Build4Build/snap-read/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Expo](https://expo.dev/) for the amazing React Native framework
-- [React Native Paper](https://callstack.github.io/react-native-paper/) for the UI components
-- [React Navigation](https://reactnavigation.org/) for the navigation system

 ## Who Built This SnapRead Mobile App?